cs640-fall20205/joins-activity-Susmitha123-Sri/src/postgres/joins.md

 Questions

-1. Which customers are not included in the result?
+1. Which customers are not included in the result? c3 c4
 2. Which orders are not included in the result?
+    This is a RIGHT OUTER JOIN, meaning all orders from the Orders table are included, even if they don’t have a matching customer.
 3. When is a row included?
+   A row is included if it exists in the table.
 4. What is the meaning of RIGHT OUTER JOIN?
+   A RIGHT OUTER JOIN returns all rows from the right table (Orders) and the matching rows from the left table

 ---